laacz/advent-of-code/2025/readme.md

 ## Day 2

-Already a challange.
+Already a challenge.
 Part 1 looks clean, but because I cleaned up some 50 lines of spaghetti or so.
 For part 2 did brute force, as input did not give extreme ranges.

+## Day 3

+This was so neat.
+Part 1 was simple.
+In part 2 we had to think about algorithmic approach of finding max in a given window, noting its position, doing that 12 times.